Skip to main content

 Use Cases

-AI-assisted development: Drop AGENTS.md files in your repo so AI tools understand your services.
+AI-assisted development: Drop AGENTS.md or Agent Skills files in your repo so AI tools understand your services.
 Onboarding: New developers can quickly understand how to work with each service.
 Documentation: Auto-generate baseline documentation from your devgraph blocks.